cesarnml/object-oriented-programming-in-java-specialization/README.md

 #### Module 05 - MiniProject: Vigenere Cipher (2 hours)

+- Introduces working with `HashSet` for the final project.

 ### Course 03 - Object Oriented Programming in Java (40 hours)

 #### Module 01 - Welcome and Project Overview: Visualizing Data (3 hours)

+- Learning Outcomes:

+  1. Build an interactive graphical program in Java
+  2. Design classes to make use of object-oriented programming paradigms
+  3. Explain inheritance and polymorphism and how each concept is applied in the creation of a Java GUI
+  4. Explain how even handling works in Java, and write event handlers to create and interactive program
+  5. Write and apply searching and sorting algorithms to manage large data sets
+  6. Find and fix errors (bugs) in code
+  7. Develop and use test cases to ensure correctness fo a program

+- _There is no "calling object" inside main._
+- A Java `class` defines a custom data `type` (a blueprint for creating objects)
+- `this` is a reference to the current object and is available in instance methods and constructors (but NOT in static methods)

 #### Module 02 - Memory Models, Scope, and Starting the Project (10 hours)